alekrutkowski/eurodata/README.md

 - **importDataLabels** -- as above
-- **importDataList** -- reflects the hierarchical structure of the Eurostat tree of datasets -- fast transformation of the raw [Table of Contents file](http://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=table_of_contents_en.txt) is based on a C++ code snipped compiled via [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html)
+- **importDataList** -- reflects the hierarchical structure of the Eurostat tree of datasets -- fast transformation of the raw [Table of Contents file](http://ec.europa.eu/eurostat/estat-navtree-portlet-prod/BulkDownloadListing?file=table_of_contents_en.txt) is based on a C++ code snippet compiled via [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html)

 Search functionality:

 - **browseDataList** -- based on importDataList, shows an HTML table (generated with [xtable](https://cran.r-project.org/web/packages/xtable/index.html)::[xtable](http://www.rdocumentation.org/packages/xtable/functions/xtable)) in a browser with a list of the found datasets
-- **find** -- based on importDataList, shows a textal report on the found datasets -- a ``quick-n-dirty'' way to find a Eurostat dataset without much typing (with a keyword or a few keywords)
+- **find** -- based on importDataList, shows a textual report on the found datasets -- a ``quick-n-dirty'' way to find a Eurostat dataset without much typing (with a keyword or a few keywords)

 ## Installation